 Software Updates: Check Automatically?: Check the box to have Notenik check for newer versions whenever it launches.

 Check Now: Click this button to check for a new version immediately.

 Each Collection may be thought of as a Table, with each Note in the Collection treated as a Row, and each Field in the collection represented as a Column, with the Field Labels used as Column Headings.

 When considered in this way, each Collection may be Viewed in a grid, Sorted on one or more columns, Filtered using one or more criteria, Output in one or more formats, and used to generate things like web pages through the use of Templates.

-In fact, all of this and more can be accomplished through the use of the PSTextMerge application.
+In fact, all of this and more can be accomplished through the PSTextMerge application.